 SAVING EARTH’S LAST PRIMARY FORESTS

 Earth’s spectacular primary (“old growth”) forests are unique and irreplaceable ecosystems, unmatched in their ability to provide ecosystem services as nature-based solutions.
-They are very often the homelands of Indigenous Peoples and are essential to the livelihoods of local forest communities, they are essential to cultural diversity, they protect over two thirds of the planet’s land and freshwater species, including countless endangered species, they fight climate change by storing vast amounts of carbon and drawing down carbon from the atmosphere and they ensure reliable, high quality drinking water, and may also function as natural quarantine areas by limiting the spread of zoonotic diseases like COVID19.
+They are very often the homelands of Indigenous Peoples and essential to the livelihoods of local forest communities, they are essential to cultural diversity, they protect over two thirds of the planet’s land and freshwater species, including countless endangered species, they fight climate change by storing vast amounts of carbon and drawing down carbon from the atmosphere and they ensure reliable, high quality drinking water, and may also function as natural quarantine areas by limiting the spread of zoonotic diseases like COVID19.
 Primary forests are essential life-support systems, critical to addressing many of our most urgent environmental and social problems.

 Photo: D. DellaSala)

 A primary forest is a forest that is the result of natural processes rather than human management, and that has not been degraded by industrial activities.
 Mature trees often dominate the forest canopy and a primary forest contains most or all of its native plant and animal species.
 Primary forests include all successional age classes (young to old-growth), including primary forests regenerating after wildfire and other natural disturbances.